Hua Lamphong railway station: History

 The station was opened on 25 June 1916 after six years of construction that started in 1910 in the reign of King Chulalongkorn and finished in the reign of King Vajiravudh.
 The site of the railway station was previously occupied by the national railway's maintenance centre, which moved to Makkasan in June 1910.
 At the nearby site of the previous railway station a pillar commemorates the inauguration of the Thai railway network in 1897.

 The station was built in an Italian Neo-Renaissance-style, with decorated wooden roofs and stained glass windows.
 It is disputed whether the design of the station was inspired by Frankfurt (Main) Hauptbahnhof in Germany or Torino Porta Nuova railway station in Italy, as a prototype.
 The front of the building was designed by Turin-born Mario Tamagno, who with countryman Annibale Rigotti (1870–1968) was also responsible for the design of several other early 20th century public buildings in Bangkok.
 The pair designed Bang Khun Phrom Palace (1906), Ananta Samakhom Throne Hall in the Royal Plaza (1907–1915) and Suan Kularb Residential Hall and Throne Hall in Dusit Garden, among other buildings.

 Initially, Hua Lamphong was a combined railway station: it transported goods and people.
 Over time, the transport of freight and passengers proved untenable due to the limited area for expansion of the 120 rais (48 acres) site.
 The transport of goods was shifted to the Phahonyothin freight yard in 1960.

 During World War II and the Bombing of Bangkok, a large air raid shelter was erected in front of the railway station.
 This was demolished after the war and replaced by a fountain of Erawan which still stands today.

 The station is an air-conditioned two-storey building consisting of two main entrances, 14 platforms, 22 ticket counters, and two electric display boards, with one mega television screen.
 Above two entrances to the platforms are the large pictures showing King Chulalongkorn and Queen Saovabha Phongsri inaugurated the first inter-city Bangkok-Ayutthaya rail service on 26 March 1896, the first railway line in Thailand and the beginning of Thai railways.
 In the booming railway travel era, a right part of the station building used to be 10-rooms for who wants to stay overnight in the form of transit hotel named "Rajdhani Hotel" (โรงแรมราชธานี), it was in operation between 1927 and 1969.

 On 8 November 1986, six runaway, unmanned, coupled locomotives which had their engines left on due to maintenance works at Bang Sue Depot collided at Bangkok railway station, killing 4 and injuring 4.

 Prior to 2020, Hua Lamphong served about 200 trains and approximately 60,000 passengers each day.
 Since 2004 the station has been connected by an underground passage to the MRT (Metropolitan Rapid Transit) subway system's Hua Lamphong MRT Station.
-The station is also a terminus of the Eastern and Oriental Express luxury trains, and the International Express to Malaysia.
+The station is also a terminus of the Eastern & Oriental Express luxury train, and the International Express to Malaysia.

 On 25 June 2019, the 103rd anniversary of Hua Lamphong was celebrated with a Google Doodle.